toov00/HYPERLIQUID_PRICE_WIDGET/README.md

 **1. Update Frequency**

 iOS controls when widgets refresh.
-The system typically updates widgets every 15 minutes or so, but this isn't guaranteed.
-You can't force more frequent updates from within the widget itself.
+The system typically updates widgets every 15 minutes or so in an automated fashion, but this is not guaranteed.

+That said, the widget can be refreshed manually by tapping it.
+This bypasses iOS scheduling and fetches fresh data immediately.

 **2. No Real-Time Updates**

 This is an iOS limitation, not a limitation of the widget code.
-For truly real-time price data, you'd need to use the Hyperliquid web app or mobile app directly.
+For truly real-time price data, there is a need to use the Hyperliquid web app directly.

-**3. Manual Refresh**

-You can manually refresh the widget by opening the script in Scriptable and running it.
-This bypasses iOS scheduling and fetches fresh data immediately.

-**4. Network Dependency**
+**3. Network Dependency**

 The widget requires an active internet connection to fetch data.
-If you're offline, it will display "N/A" for the price.
+When offline, it will display "N/A" for the price.

 ## Troubleshooting

 **1. Widget Shows "N/A" for Price**

-This usually means the widget couldn't fetch data from the API.
+This usually means the widget is not able to fetch data from the API.
 Common causes:
 - No internet connection
 - Hyperliquid API is temporarily unavailable
 - Network timeout